achalrajyaguru/c-code/README.md

-This is for Demo purpose

-This is my second commit
+This is my third commit